 I also check out what the underlay or backing is made of in order to avoid any toxic materials there too.
 Here better alternatives include jute, wool, natural rubber, or natural latex.

 To make sure the materials used are sourced sustainably and free of harmful chemicals at all stages of production, third-party certifications like the GOTS certification for organic materials, and the OEKO-TEX® certification which tests for harmful substances, are also helpful.

-Where ethical sourcing is concerned, I look for brands that make sure to get their raw materials and labour ethically and sustainably.
+Where ethical sourcing is concerned, I look for brands that make sure to get their raw materials and labor ethically and sustainably.
 For raw materials traceability is paramount.
-So brands who can verify where all of their materials come from are at the top of my list.
+So brands that can verify where all of their materials come from are at the top of my list.

-As for ethical labour practices, fair trade standards are essential to avoid having anything to do with modern-day slavery.
+As for ethical labor practices, fair trade standards are essential to avoid having anything to do with modern-day slavery.
 Workers must be of legal age, paid fairly, and be working under safe conditions.

-Certifications like Fair Trade are also helpful here to verify both the origin of raw materials, as well as labour standards.
+Certifications like Fair Trade are also helpful here to verify both the origin of raw materials, as well as labor standards.